Fuchida/posts/tunnel-vision-debugging.md

 * Plan to SSH to the server and remove TLS requirements.

 2hrs later, I had to leave home and decided I would do step three later.
-Now while at a different location, I used the service called [Nitrous](https://www.nitrous.io) to run the tests one more time before diving into Postfix.
+Now while at a different location, I used the service called [Nitrous](https://www.nitrous.io) (Nitrous.io has since shut down) to run the tests one more time before diving into Postfix.
 My tests passed without a flinch, turns out <sup>TM</sup> , I had forgotten that my residential ISP blocks port 25.

 I should have started at the base of the issue, "why is the connection timing out" and troubleshooted the network vs the application then move on to the application.